Walter Marsden: St Annes on Sea War Memorial

 Marsden carried out the sculptural work for the war memorial at St Annes on Sea in Lancashire.
 The memorial was unveiled on 12 October 1924.
 One of the figures to the side of the central column is a soldier described as "with twisting body and clenched fist", and the second shows a seated woman holding a baby.
+The Imperial War Museum holds a maquette of the soldier.

 In the book "A Century of Remembrance", a description of the work includes the following: " ... a mother with a child on her knee and the artist wished to convey that she had just been told of her husband's death and in her shock barely noticed the child's pleadings.

 Figure of "Victory" on St Annes on Sea War Memorial.